yaodingyd/yaodingyd.github.io/_posts/2017-01-19-events-about-pressing-a-button.md

 ### Why
 [Bottomline, the problem is the predictive text functionality](https://github.com/RobinHerbots/Inputmask/blob/3.x/README_android.md).
 Because my Android phone has predictive typing by default, so I got `229` for all my input.
 But if I disable predictive typing, `keydown` and `keyup` would behave normal.

+`input` event would also be the predictive text instead of single characters.

 They way to disable predictive typing is to use `password` as input type.
+But we need a "display input" to sit above the hidden input and it can get complicated for actually code.

+The new `inputmode` in HTML5 would potentially save the day, but it is still in the future.

 ##### 2/1/2017 Update